Mohammad-Akhlad/Mohdakhlad/README.md

 ## Preconditions

 Before getting started with the logging project, ensure that you have the following prerequisites in place:
-- Your multi-module project is set up and functional.
+- Your multimodule project is set up and functional.
 - The necessary logging libraries or frameworks (e.g., log4j, Winston) are installed and configured.